pwinston/webmon/README.md

 # webmon

-Written in November and December 2020 for the Octree/Async work in napari.
+Written in December 2020 for the Octree/Async work in napari.

 Webmon is three things:
 1. An experimental [napari](https://napari.org/) shared memory client.